neurospin/deep_folding/deep_folding/brainvisa/README.rst

 All the parameters required for the called functions need to be written in a json file, which is the only argument (with verbose) of the pipeline function.
 /!\ Any change in the arguments of a called function needs to be passed on both the json file and the pipeline.py code itself.

+Remark: a command line log is still computed with this method.
+The only difference is that the name of the normally called python file has "pipeline_" at the beginning.

 Currently (last update on 25/01/2023) the arguments of the json file are the following: